dnsmichi/dotfiles/README.md

 ## Upgrades

-On major version upgrades from Catalina to future versions, ensure to re-install all Homebrew binaries.
+On major version upgrades, binaries might be incompatible or need a local rebuild.
+You can enforce a reinstall by running the two commands below, the second command only reinstalls all application casks.

 ```
 brew reinstall $(brew list)

-brew cask install --force $(brew cask list)
+brew reinstall $(brew list --cask)
 ```

 When Xcode and compilers break, re-install the command line tools.

 ```
+sudo rm -rf /Library/Developer/CommandLineTools
-xcode-select --install
+sudo xcode-select --install
 ```